bilalgodesto/bilalgodesto/README.md

 - 👋 Hi, I’m @bilalrabbi
-- 👀 I’m interested in flutter, react, vue and laravel
+- 👀 I’m interested in flutter, react, next, vue and laravel
-- 🌱 I’m currently learning next.js
+- 🌱 I’m currently learning nest.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 Reach me at bilalrabbi@gmail.com

 <!---
 bilalgodesto/bilalgodesto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.